Interventional Pain Management and Physical Medicine and Rehabilitation Located in Livonia, MI & Clinton Township, MI

 For failed carpal tunnel surgery, severed nerves, phantom pain, nerve scars, CRPS and neuromas, treatments like pulsed peripheral nerve radiofrequency ablation and peripheral nerve stimulators can offer great results to otherwise intractable incurable conditions

-Find out more about treating and preventing carpal tunnel by calling the office or book an appointment online.
+Find out more about treating and preventing carpal tunnel by calling the office to book an appointment.

 Pelvic Painmore info